KubaTaba1uga/c_lists/README.md

 ```
 pretty painfull ain't it?

+So why can't we use the same mechanism as for `void *` but for `char?
 We can easilly imagine the same list but working on char type and this is exactly what this library is about.
 You can create the same list that You are usually using (with `void *` type) but with any type that You need.
 ```